hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/070_the_real_and_the_apparent_man.md

 universe out of it?
-Along with Akasha exists universal power; all that is power in the universe, manifesting as force or attraction — nay, even as thought — is but a different manifestation of that one power which the Hindus call Prâna.
+Along with Akasha exists universal power; all that is power in the universe, manifesting as force or attraction — nay, even as thought — is but a different manifestation of that one power which the Hindus call Prāna.
 This Prana, acting on Akasha, is creating the whole of this universe.
 In the beginning of a cycle, this Prana, as it were, sleeps in the infinite ocean of Akasha.
 It existed motionless in the beginning.
 Then arises motion in this ocean of Akasha by the action